shichao-an/notes/docs/bd/ch1.md

 > A data system answers questions based on information that was acquired in the past up to the present.

-* Data systems don’t just memorize and regurgitate information.
+* Data systems don't just memorize and regurgitate information.
 They combine bits and pieces together to produce their answers.
 * All bits of information are equal.
 Some information is derived from other pieces of information.
-* When you keep tracing back where information is derived from, you eventually end up at information that’s not derived from anything.
+* When you keep tracing back where information is derived from, you eventually end up at information that's not derived from anything.
 This is the rawest information you have: information you hold to be true simply because it exists.
 This information is called *data*.

 Data is often used interchangeably with the word *information*.
-But for the remainder of this book, when we use the word data, we’re referring to that special information from which everything else is derived.
+But for the remainder of this book, when we use the word data, we're referring to that special information from which everything else is derived.

 The most general-purpose data system answers questions by looking at the entire dataset, which has the definition: